 The list has been selected by the mad men and women behind VG247, and we’ll be updating it periodically as new games arrive that we feel are worth adding, or as we discover more that are worth adding.
 If you’ve got thoughts on missing games, drop them in the comments – we’ll consider your arguments.

 Recent additions to the list include Bayonetta, DOOM and Fire Emblem Warriors, but it’s also a particularly exciting time for upcoming games.
-There’s some high-profile ports like Captain Toad and Donkey Kong Country coming, plus newcomers like Smash Bros and Mario Tennis Aces – and that’s without getting into third-party games.
+There’s some high-profile ports like Captain Toad and Donkey Kong Country, plus newcomers in well-loved franchises like Smash Bros and Mario Tennis Aces – and that’s without getting into third-party games.